codeadamca/codeadam-html/README.md

 This repository stores the plain HTML version of codeadam.ca.
 The pages include samples of each different layout style using HTML, CSS, and w3.css.

+The website is visible in it's current state at [https://codeadam.ca](https://codeadam.ca).

 ## Requirements:

 * [Visual Studio Code](https://code.visualstudio.com/) or [Brackets](http://brackets.io/) (or any code editor)